Media Message Template

 Header

-• Text header
+Text header

-If the created template includes a “Header” component of text type with a placeholder, the example payload JSON will be as follows:
+If the created message template includes a “Header” component of text type with a placeholder, the example payload JSON will be as follows:

-"text": "Eli Package"
+"templateHeader": { "type": "text", "text": "Eli Package" }

-The Text Header is allowed to include only a single personalized field (placeholder).
+NOTEThe Text Header is allowed to include only a single personalized field (placeholder).

-• Media header
+Media header

-If the created template includes a “Header” component of media type (image, video, document), the example payload JSON will be as follows:
+If the created message template includes a “Header” component of media type (image, video, document), the example payload JSON will be as follows:

-The "templateHeader.type"parameter includes the header type chosen when creating the template in lower case: "image", "video", "document".
-And enter the URL of the chosen media from the "url" parameter.
+"templateHeader.type"parameter includes the header type chosen when creating the message template in lower case:"image","video","document".
+And enter the URL of the chosen media from the"url"parameter.From the above example, the media type was an image.

-If the header contains only text and no placeholders or media, it will not be included in the request body when sending the template.
+If the header contains only text and no placeholders or media, it will not be included in the request body when sending the message template.

 Text Message Body

-If the created template includes a "Text Message" component with placeholder(s), the example payload JSON will be as follows:
+If the created message template includes a "Text Message" component with placeholder(s), the example payload JSON will be as follows:

 "placeholders": {